-Figure 11 presents data for each monitoring station and the 8-hour federal standard.
-The EPA revised its 8-hour standard from 0.075 parts per million (ppm) to 0.070 ppm in December 2015.
+Figures 19 and 20 present data for each monitoring station and the 8-hour federal standard.
+Figure 19 shows levels with the entire dataset, and Figure 20 shows ozone levels with sixteen wildfire smoke impacted days removed (the same days listed on page 12).
 The federal standard is based on the 3-year average of the 4th highest 8-hour concentration, called the "design value".
 The year on the x-axis represents the last year averaged.
-For example, concentrations shown for 2008 are an average of 2006, 2007 and 2008 4th highest concentrations.
-The highest 2016 site design value is 0.067 ppm at the Enumclaw site, below the standard.
+For example, concentrations shown for 2017 are an average of 2015, 2016, and 2017 4th highest concentrations.